-Induction therapy followed by surgery may be useful for potentially resectable thymic malignancies.
-49,128-133 A recent cohort study reported that 5-year overall survival was similar for those receiving induction chemotherapy followed by surgery versus surgery alone (77.4% vs. 76.7%, P = .596).
-128 For locally advanced thymomas, induction chemotherapy is recommended followed by an evaluation for surgery: postoperative RT can be considered after surgical resection of the primary tumor and isolated metastases (see Postoperative Treatment and Management in the algorithm).
-133,134 For those with solitary metastasis or ipsilateral pleural metastases, options include: 1) induction chemotherapy followed by surgery for resectable patients; or 2) surgery alone.
-128,129 After induction chemotherapy, imaging is recommended (eg, chest CT, MRI, PET/CT) as clinically indicated to determine whether resection is feasible.
+Induction therapy followed by surgery may be useful for potentially resectable thymic malignancies.^{47,131-136} A recent cohort study reported that 5-year overall survival was similar for those receiving induction chemotherapy followed by surgery versus surgery alone (77.4% vs. 76.7%; P = .596).131 For locally advanced thymomas, induction chemotherapy is recommended followed by an evaluation for surgery; postoperative RT can be considered after surgical resection of the primary tumor and isolated metastases (see Postoperative Treatment and Management in the algorithm).^{136,137} For those with solitary metastasis or ipsilateral pleural metastases, options include: 1) induction chemotherapy followed by surgery for resectable patients, or 2) surgery alone.^{131,132} After induction chemotherapy, imaging is recommended (eg, chest CT, MRI, PET/CT) as clinically indicated to determine whether resection is feasible.
 For patients with unresectable disease in both of these settings, RT with [or without] chemotherapy is recommended.
-It is difficult to specify RT dosing regimens for metastatic disease given the very broad range of metastatic scenarios that are possible.
+It is difficult to specify RT dosing regimens for metastatic disease given the broad range of metastatic scenarios that are possible.
 Stereotactic body radiation therapy (SBRT) may be appropriate for limited focal metastases, whereas conventional fractionation is appropriate for larger metastases.
 In the palliative setting, typical palliative doses may be used-8 Gy in a single fraction, 20 Gy in 5 fractions, or 30 Gy in 10 fractions-depending on the treatment objectives.
 However, RT dosing can extend up to definitive doses for more durable local control.
-Highly conformal techniques may be appropriate for limited volume metastases, given the relatively long natural history of even metastatic thymoma.
-66 For metastatic disease, systemic therapy is recommended (see Principles of Systemic Therapy for Thymic Malignancies in the algorithm).
-7,101,133,135-147 Six different combination chemotherapy regimens are recommended in the NCCN Guidelines.
-The NCCN Panel voted that the preferred regimen for thymoma is cisplatin/doxorubicin/cyclophosphamide (CAP), because it seems to yield the best outcomes.
-69,148-150 Response rates are approximately 44% with CAP for thymomas.
-However, non-anthracycline regimens (eg, cisplatin/etoposide [with or without ifosfamide], carboplatin/paclitaxel) may be useful for patients who cannot tolerate the more aggressive regimens.
-150,151
+Highly conformal techniques may be appropriate for limited volume metastases, given the relatively long natural history of even metastatic thymoma.65 For metastatic disease, systemic therapy is recommended (see Principles of Systemic Therapy for Thymic Malignancies in the algorithm).^{7,99,136,138-150}

+Six first-line chemotherapy regimens are recommended in the NCCN Guidelines.
+The NCCN Panel has preference stratified the first-line regimens for patients with thymomas.
+The NCCN Panel voted that the preferred regimen for thymoma is cisplatin/doxorubicin/cyclophosphamide (CAP), because it seems to yield the best outcomes.^{68,151-153} Response rates are approximately 44% with CAP for thymomas.7 However, non-anthracycline regimens (eg, cisplatin/etoposide [with or without ifosfamide], carboplatin/paclitaxel) may be useful for patients who cannot tolerate the preferred regimen.^{153,154} The NCCN Panel voted that the following are "other recommended" regimens for patients with thymomas: CAP with prednisone, doxorubicin/cisplatin/vincristine/cyclophosphamide (ADOC), cisplatin/etoposide (PE), etoposide/ifosfamide/cisplatin, and carboplatin/paclitaxel.^{136,142,143,145,146,154} If patients cannot tolerate first-line combination regimens, consider second-line systemic therapy options.

 After primary treatment for resectable thymomas, panel members agree that surveillance for recurrence should include chest CT every 6 months for 2 years, then annually for 10 years for thymoma.33 MRI may be used for surveillance for certain clinical situations, including: 1) if patients cannot tolerate contrast; and 2) to decrease radiation if patients are young and will be screened for many years.
 Given the risk of later recurrence for thymoma, surveillance should continue for at least 10 years.
-However, the duration, frequency, and type of imaging for surveillance for patients with thymomas have not been established in published studies.
-Patients with thymoma also have an increased risk for second malignancies, although no particular screening studies are recommended.^{3,152,153}
+However, the duration, frequency, and type of imaging for surveillance for patients with thymoma also have an increased risk for second malignancies, although no particular screening studies are recommended.^{3,155,156} Surgery is an option for patients with locally advanced recurrent disease, solitary metastases, or ipsilateral metastases.157